Unmarked Chicago police car hits, kills man on motorized scooter in West Pullman

 The three officers were taken to the hospital for treatment, police said.
 They are in fair condition.

 This is a developing story, check back for updates.
-ABC 7 Chicago contributed to this report.
+Sun-Times Media contributed to this report.

 Unmarked Chicago police car hits, kills man on motorized scooter in West Pullman